Computer science is no more about computers than astronomy is about telescopes. -Michael Fellows

 Press 'Run Code' to see the repetition instruction in action.
 The instruction contains a counter and takes the alternate path until its counter hits zero.

-Without this new repetition instruction, how many basic directional instructions would your DeliverBee need to get to the square blue house?
+Without this new repetition instruction, how many basic directional instructions (North, South, East, or West) would your DeliverBee need to get to the square blue house?

 Repetition instructions allow you to make better use of limited space, but they also make programs a great deal more complex!